Capitol Police Formally Clear Officer Who Shot Rioter

 “If the doors were breached, the rioters would have immediate access to the House chambers,” the statement said.

 Babbitt was one of five people who died during the assault on the Capitol and in its immediate aftermath.
-She has became a martyr-like figure for some on the far-right.
+She has become a martyrlike figure for some on the far-right.

 Capitol Police investigators “determined the officer’s conduct was lawful and within department policy, which says an officer may use deadly force only when the officer reasonably believes that action is in the defense of human life, including the officer’s own life, or in the defense of any person in immediate danger of serious physical injury,” the statement said.